Haroon-64/VS-Code/resume.md

 *InternzValley*
 *February ’24 - April ‘24*

-- **Implemeted** projects involving machine learning model development, data preprocessing, and data analysis.
+- **Successfully Developed** machine learning models, Preprocessed data, and used data analysis to gain insights:

 1. *Heart Disease Classifciation*
 - Enhanced model accuracy from 80% to 85%